13th INTERNATIONAL MEETING

 MINISYMPOSIUM - CORTICOSTEROIDS AND DISEASE

-15:30 Serena Dudek (USA) Mineralocorticoid receptors in neurodevelopment – a link to autism
+15:30 Serena Dudek (USA) Mineralocorticoid receptors in hippocampal development and gene expression– a link to autism

-16:00 Eva Viho (Germany) Single cell analysis of the human postmortem brain in stress related disorders
+16:00 Eva Viho (Germany) Single cell analysis of the human hippocampus reveals a unique excitatory neuronal transcriptomic signature associated with schizophrenia

 16:30 Closing of the Meeting